-What’s your excuse NOT to bike to work or school?
+What’s your excuse NOT to bike to where you’re going?

 “It’s cold out.”